Maryam-Nasseri/AI-concepts/README.md

 [What Is An Agentic Workflow?
 Six Main Systems For AI Agents](#what-is-an-agentic-workflow?-six-main-systems-for-aI-agents)

 [AI Terms and Concepts Explained!](#aI-terms-and-concepts-explained!)

+## You Will Fail in AI until You Learn THIS Completely!
+This video shows you the most important concept in AI which is responsible for the 'learning' part of machine learning.
+If you ever wondered how machines really 'learn', this is for you!

 ## These ML- AI Papers/Algorithms Will Get You Ahead Of 99% in AI